lastcoolnameleft/securekubernetes/docs/scenario_1_attack.md

 __Red__ has been mining `bitcoinero` for a few months now, and it's starting to gain some value.
 To capitalize on this bubble, __Red__ uses a service that sells shell access to expand the mining pool.
 To find the compromised website, run the following from your Cloud Shell terminal:

+# ISSUE: Previous tool used NodePort instead of LB.
+Validate no issues with LB

 ```console
 ./attack-1-helper.sh
 ```